Heat to power engines

 Modules optimized for high-temperature recovery

-A flexible and modular high-temperature cogeneration solution that is easily installed on industrial sites.
+A flexible and modular high-temperature CHP solution that is easily installed on industrial sites.

 It uses only air as a working fluid and operates at low pressure, making it safe and simple to operate.

-Designed to adapt to a wide range of energy needs from hot flue gases (>600°C), the H2P system is modular, with available power outputs from 2.5 kWe to 20 kWe by combining elementary units (H2P engine + heat exchanger).
+Designed to adapt to a wide range of energy needs for hot flue gases (>600°C), the H2P system is modular, with available power outputs from 2.5 kWe to 20 kWe by combining elementary building blocks (H2P engine + heat exchanger).

-The H2P Module: An innovative engine for high-temperature recovery and producing hot air and electricity
+The H2P Module: An innovative engine for high-temperature recovery and hot air and electricity production

-An original technology for recovering waste heat > 600°C
+An original technology for waste heat recovery> 600°C

 An original open-cycle hot air thermal engine

-Operating without complex fluids, solely with filtered air in each cycle, this external heat input engine combines:
+Operating without complex fluids, using only filtered air in each cycle, this external heat input engine combines:

 • Low pressure for safe operation